Looe Valley Trails

 It is great news to hear this project progressing.
 One question I have concerns the routes between Looe and Liskeard.
 In order to encourage families with children to use the trails the route needs to avoid some of the tough hills in the area.
 For example the road that goes past Looe Vineyard is a tough hill to climb for competent cyclists, but children will not enjoy this.
 Are the routes planned between Looe and Liskeard going to therefore follow the soft valley floor as much as possible to create and an enjoyable family experience?
 Thanks.

-Kenny asked about 3 years ago
+Kenny asked almost 4 years ago

 Hi Kenny thank you for your question and it is great that you are so positive about the development of the trails.
 We want to ensure that the trails are used by as many different groups as possible.
 We are just finalising the detail of the routes so we can upload them to this platform in the next few days.
 We are sorry for the delay in publishing the information.